 Q: I have shellfish allergy, which I found out in college.
 I began getting reactions to shrimp, lobster, mussels and clams.
 These allergies were confirmed with allergy testing.
 What I’m not clear on: Can you eat calamari with a shellfish allergy?
 I’m unsure whether this is safe.
 I used to eat calamari before my reactions over the past few years.

 Dr. Sharma: Since shellfish allergy is the most common food allergy in adults, there are undoubtedly many others who share your question.

-Based on a few limited studies, about 40 percent of people with allergy to crustaceans may react to other crustaceans, and 50 percent of those allergic to mollusks report reactions to more than one mollusk.
+Based on a few limited studies, about 40 percent of people with allergy to crustaceans may react to other crustaceans.
+Meantime, 50 percent of those allergic to mollusks report reactions to more than one mollusk.
 A smaller population, between 10 to 15 percent, are allergic to both crustaceans and mollusks.

-For those who have had non-life-threatening reactions to a specific shellfish, an allergist might perform testing, such as skin and blood testing, to the other shellfish and then determine based on those results whether to pursue an oral food challenge to assess whether other shellfish may be tolerated.
+For those who have had non-life-threatening reactions to a specific shellfish, an allergist might perform testing to the other shellfish.
+These would include skin and blood testing.
+Based on the results of these tests, the allergist is able to decide whether to pursue an oral food challenge to assess whether other types of shellfish may be tolerated.

-In your case, you have reacted to both crustaceans and mollusks, suggesting a high likelihood that you might also react to calamari, a mollusk.
-But be sure to discuss with your allergist whether testing to squid is indicated based on your specific allergy history.
+In your case, you have reacted to both crustaceans and mollusks.
+This suggests a high likelihood that you might also react to calamari, which is a mollusk.
+But be sure to discuss with your allergist whether testing to squid should be undertaken based on your specific allergy history.

 Dr. Sharma is an allergist, clinical researcher and associate professor of pediatrics.
-He is Chief of the Division of Allergy and Immunology at Children’s National Medical Center in Washington D.C. and Director of the Food Allergy Program.
-He co-authors “The Food Allergy Experts” column in Allergic Living magazine.
-Questions submitted will be considered for answer in the magazine.Submit a Question View all posts by this medical expert.
+He is Chief of the Division of Allergy and Immunology at Children’s National Hospital in Washington D.C. and Director of the Food Allergy Program.
+Questions submitted will be considered for answer.Submit a Question View all posts by this medical expert.